tkareine/tkareine.org/_posts/2021-12-24-suppressing-duplicate-requests-in-web-services.md

 earlier attempt after all.
-In addition, you should have a mechanism to suppress duplicate request processing in the client-facing side of the facade service, especially if the service stores state about some of the data in the external service (entity identifier mapping, like in Users service, for example).
+In addition, you should have a mechanism to suppress duplicate request processing in the client-facing side of the facade service, especially if the service stores state about some of the data in the external service (entity identifier mapping, like in the Users service, for instance).

 ## Summary